-However, if you’re not feeling confident about going out to the level that you used to, just yet, here are some fun things to do to keep yourself occupied whilst social distancing.
+However, if you’re not feeling confident about going out to the level that you are used to, just yet, here are some fun things to do to keep yourself occupied whilst social distancing.

 One of my favourite topics on my blog is interior design and DIY.
-I love good IKEA hack and basic decorating.
+I love good IKEA hacks and basic decorating.
 I’ve thrown myself into interior design after I moved back to London post-lockdown and it is so much fun!
 Plus, it has to be spread out over time so this is a good long-time occupation.

 It may sound boring, but when was the last time you did some filing?
-From budgets to loose photographs, paperwork you need to keep and bank details.
+From budgets to loose photographs, paperwork you need to keep, and bank details.
 Sort out your files.
 It will clear your mind and your anxieties.

 Write a blog!
 I’m always recommending that people start a blog.
 It’s done wonders for my weekend activities and gives me something to do.
-It’s a hobby that becomes a habit, and you never know the extra plus’ that come with time.
+It’s a hobby that becomes a habit, and you never know the extra plus’ that comes with time.

 One of my family recipes is a pickling recipe for pickling shallots.
 It used to be done by my Grandad, who learned it from his father-in-law (my great-grandfather).
 Now I’m doing it.
-It’s simple, affordable and I can’t wait to taste the results… in 4-6 weeks!
+It’s simple and affordable and I can’t wait to taste the results… in 4-6 weeks!
 You don’t just have to pickle onions though, you could pickle eggs (yuck!) or make chutney out of tomatoes, onions… whatever you like really.

-Who hasn’t baked during lockdown?
+Who hasn’t baked during the lockdown?
 Well, keep it up!
 Baking has proven benefits for your mental health.
 And it tastes pretty good – for the most part.

 And who needs to be outside to take photographs?
 Have you ever tried bookstagram?
-Or Catstagram – if you have a cat, or any other pet for that matter?
+Or Catstagram – if you have a cat or any other pet for that matter?
 You could try to perfect your selfie, or share your interior designs.
 I use Instagram stories to vlog my day-to-day in stupid little videos for friends.
 Go for it!

 I’m not a plant mother, but life in lockdown has encouraged me to try to get some more greenery in my house as I feel like that was missing when I couldn’t leave.
 There are plenty of plant services that deliver now – I particularly like Patch Plants who send your details about your plant and how to take care of it.
 If you’re not sure if plants are your thing though, why not try Freddie’s Flowers or Bloom & Wild for bouquets instead?